You have taught me enough

 Unable to control his anxiety the Noble forced open the door.

-Had the impatient young man not been so sure of himself and waited, but a few moments more, his teacher would have taught him that the number 1000 in the guest’s language, was written using only four stokes of the brush.
+Had the impatient young man not been so sure of himself, and waited a few moments more, his teacher would have taught him that the number 1000 in the guest’s language, was written using only four stokes of the brush.

 Remember: “When someone is willing to share their knowledge with you, wait until the lesson is over before you claim to know it all”.